-Where properties of the target namespace are also to be assigned locally significant names a dsrl:property-names attribute can be assigned to the element.
+Where properties of the target namespace have been defined using the commonly adopted convention of property-name=property-value, as is used to invoke XML properties such as character encoding, etc, in XML declarations, it also possible to assign locally significant names for properties using a dsrl:property-names attribute.
 The contents of this attribute is a set of matched pairs of nametokens, the first member of the pair being a property name applicable to processing instructions whose target is being redefined, and the second of which is an alternative name used for that property within the document instance.

-NOTE 11: Multiple assignments of alternative names to the same target property shall not be considered to be an error.
+NOTE 13: Multiple assignments of alternative names to the same target property shall not be considered to be an error.